-- 1 The proposal fails to demonstrate the public benefits of the demolition of this historic asset and its replacement with a contemporary dwellinghouse.
+1 The proposal fails to demonstrate the public benefits of the demolition of this historic asset and its replacement with a contemporary dwellinghouse.
 Moreover, the proposed development would be situated on higher land and would as a result undermine the setting of the adjacent Grade II Listed Building known as Patsalls.
-The proposed development therefore fails to accord with policy policy HC12 of the adopted Local Plan 1998, policy DM7 of the SVLP 2017 and the NPPF 2019. - 2 The access point for the proposed replacement dwellinghouse is little used at present.
-There is veteran tree directly adjacent to this existing access point which has been recently granted tree preservation order status due to its civic and public amenity value.
-The proposed development is likely to result in a greater intensification of use of this existing access and could result in the deterioration of this tree.
-As such, the proposal is contrary to policy LL10 of the adopted Local Plan 1998, policy DM5 of the SVLP 2017 and the NPPF 2019.
+The proposed development therefore fails to accord with policy HC12 of the adopted Local Plan 1998, policy DM7 of the SVLP 2017 and the NPPF 2019.